VOD film review: X + Y

 Cast: Asa Butterfield, Sally Hawkins, Rafe Spall

-Watch X + Y online in the UK: iTunes / Prime Video (Buy/Rent) / Google Play
+Watch X + Y online in the UK: Amazon Prime / Apple TV (iTunes) / Prime Video (Buy/Rent) / Google Play

 How do you define love mathematically?
 It’s a challenge that’s almost as impossible as discovering the formula for a brilliant film.
-X+Y, an absolutely charming new British movie, manages to do both.
+The charming X+Y manages to do both.

-Start with a young teenage boy on the autism spectrum (Nathan), take away his dad so only he and his mum (Julie) remain, then plus the International Mathematical Olympiad, a globe-trotting competition Nathan would be very good at, and an equally anti-social teacher (Martin), who has a habit of getting high.
+Start with a young teenage boy on the autism spectrum (Nathan), raised by his mum (Julie), plus the International Mathematical Olympiad, a globe-trotting competition Nathan would be very good at, and an equally anti-social teacher (Martin), who has a habit of getting high.

-Factor in a rude rival (Jakes Davies’ tragic Luke), a pretty overseas student (Zhang Mei) and a potential teacher-parent romance and the result reads like a pile of coming-of-age cliches.
+Factor in a rude rival (Jakes Davies’ tragic Luke), a love interest (Zhang Mei) and a potential teacher-parent romance and the result reads like a pile of coming-of-age cliches.

-Then, subtract any cheesy awkwardness and divide the potential mawkishness between a cast of fantastic actors: Asa Butterfield is a huge positive as the lonely genius; Rafe Spall and Eddie Marsan double the total laughs with their abrasive and likeable presence.
+Then, subtract any cheesy awkwardness and divide the risk of mawkishness between a cast of fantastic actors: Asa Butterfield is a huge positive as the young maths genius; Rafe Spall and Eddie Marsan double the total laughs with their abrasive and likeable presence.
 Combine this with Sally Hawkins as Nathan’s earnest, shut-out mother, who counts her son’s prawn balls at the local Chinese takeaway with arithmetic precision.

-Raise all that by Morgan Matthews’ gentle direction and square it with the script’s calculatedly unconventional sports movie structure.
-Triple the emotional impact with a heart-breaking monologue from Spall, minus any easy happy ending for him and Julie, and times it by a final speech from Hawkins, who lands upon the correct solution to defining affection as a variable.
-The sum effect is exponentially adorable; a moving, sincere study of maternal love that feels like it has a real value.
-Add this film to your life and it will multiply your happiness.
+Multiply all that by Morgan Matthews’ gentle direction and square it with the script’s calculatedly unconventional sports movie structure.
+Triple the emotional impact with a heart-breaking monologue from the scene-stealing Spall, minus any easy happy ending for him and Julie, and factor in a final speech from Hawkins, who lands upon a poetic way to define affection as a variable.
+The sum effect is exponentially adorable; a moving, sincere study of maternal love that feels like it has real value.
+Add this film to your life and it will increase your happiness.
 Deduct it and you will be infinitely missing out on a quantifiable gem.